wp-plugins/fancy-latest-post-widget/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7P44PGGFVKR6U
 Requires at least: 3.4
 Tested up to: 4.2.2
-Stable tag: 1.2.5
+Stable tag: 1.2.6
 License: GPLv2

-Display the latest post with Featured Image, Excerpt and Read more button each one with Animated effects in your sidebar or content.
+Display the latest post with Animated effects in your sidebar or content, select an animation effect and Style for the Post Thumbnail, Title, Content and Read More Button, This widget is the only of this kind.

 == Description ==
 Display the latest post with Animated effects in your sidebar or content.

-Select an animation effect for the Post Thumbnail, Title, Content and Read More Button.
+Select an animation effect and Style for the Post Thumbnail, Title, Content and Read More Button.

-So far the only plugin that allow you to add an animation to the post thumbnail, post title, post content and read more button.
+So far the only plugin that allow you to add an animation and Color for the post thumbnail, post title, post content and read more button.

 This plugin is highly open to customization, all the credit for the effects are going to Ian Lunn: http://ianlunn.github.io/Hover/